cms-opendata-workshop/workshop-lesson-pileup-correction/_episodes/03_applying_corrections.md

 ```

-Last, let's choose the correct variables (add to line 442):
+Lastly, let's choose the correct variables (add to line 442):

 ```cpp
 if(dataRun){